population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 In the medium run, the likelihood of market work is 2.5 percentage points lower than in non-lockdown periods.
 This suggests that the labor market was approaching but not yet fully recovered.
-The medium-run impact of the second lockdown combined with the drought is large, with the likelihood of market work decreasing by 13 percentage points.
+The medium-run impact of the second lockdown combined with the lower than normal rainfall is large, with the likelihood of market work decreasing by 13 percentage points.
 This large impact on market work may explain the large impact on food insecurity in the medium run following the second lockdown.